 Foreign Business Ownership in the Philippines

-100% Foreign Ownership in the Philippines: 3 New Laws that Liberalize Trade
+100% Foreign Business Ownership Philippines: 3 New Philippine Business Laws that Liberalize Trade

-100% foreign ownership has now been made easier with amendments to the Retail Trade Liberalization Act, Public Service Act of 1936 and Foreign Investments Act.
+100% foreign ownership in the Philippines is now easier than ever, thanks to key amendments to the Retail Trade Liberalization Act, the Public Service Act, and the Foreign Investments Act.

 Amendments to the Retail Trade Liberalization Act (RTLA)

-Retail trade is defined as the habitual selling direct to the general public of merchandise, commodities or goods for consumption.
+Retail trade is the habitual selling direct to the general public of merchandise, commodities or goods for consumption.

 This covers a broad array of enterprises, including restaurants, clothing stores, drug stores, department stores, and groceries.

-Thus, 100% foreign ownership in the Philippines or a retail business is now made more affordable through the reduced P25 million minimum capitalization.
+Thus, 100% foreign ownership in the Philippines or a retail business is now made more affordable through the reduced P25 million minimum capitalization requirements.

 The amendments also removed the extensive pre-qualification requirements for retailers in the old law.[i]